Joseph and Aseneth: 20th-century interpretation history

-In 1918 E. W. Brooks published a translation and introduction to Joseph and Aseneth in which he wrote: "that the book in its present shape is the work of a Christian writer will be at once recognized by any reader."
+In 1918, E. W. Brooks published a translation and introduction to Joseph and Aseneth in which he wrote: "that the book in its present shape is the work of a Christian writer will be at once recognized by any reader."

 Two English anthologies of Old Testament Apocrypha/Pseudepigrapha include translations of Joseph and Aseneth, all based on Greek manuscripts later than the oldest extant Syriac version.
 An introduction and translation by C. Burchard is included in James H. Charlesworth's The Old Testament Pseudepigrapha, volume 2.
 Similarly H.F.D.
 Sparks includes a translation by D. Cook in his The Apocryphal Old Testament.
 A list of extant manuscripts and 20th century interpretation history can be found in the introductions to these two anthologies.

 The inclusion of Joseph and Aseneth in these anthologies seem to suggest that the editors and translators were under the impression that the author was Jewish and that the work had something to do with Jewish apocryphal literature.
 This accords with Burchard's judgment in 1985.
 He writes: "Every competent scholar since Batiffol has maintained that Joseph and Aseneth is Jewish, with perhaps some Christian interpolations; no one has put the book much after A.D.
 200, and some have placed it as early as the second century B.C.
 As to the place of origin, the majority of scholars look to Egypt."

 Views as to origin include: written in Israel by an Orthodox Jew (Aptowitzer); in Israel written by an Essene (Riessler); in Alexandria composed by a member of the Therapeutae (K.G.
 Kuhn); and elsewhere in Egypt, relating to the Jewish temple in the nome of Heliopolis (founded c.
 170 BCE), in the same area as the geographical setting of the story (Bohak).
 Cook endorsed the view of an earlier French scholar, Marc Philonenko, who thought that it was written by a Jewish author around 100 CE.
 Its purpose, he maintained was twofold: to present inter-faith marriages between Gentiles and Jews in a positive light, and, secondly, to persuade Jews as to the advantages of such unions.
 Cook thought that this view was "likely."

 All these scholars contend that the author was Jewish and active around the dawn of the 1st century CE.
 The anthologizers Charlesworth and Sparks seem to concur, with Charlesworth labelling the translation, "First Century B.C. – Second Century A.D."
-Some recent scholars, however, have challenged this interpretation.
+Some recent scholars, however, have challenged this interpretation (see below).